 - Location: 25 minutes east of Edmonton on Highway 16

 - Visit the farmsteads, shops and churches of this living-history museum.
 The food kiosk features authentic Ukrainian fare.

 - Costumed role-players recreate the life of early Ukrainian pioneers who settled in east central Alberta from 1892-1930, Canada’s oldest and one-time largest settlement of Ukrainian pioneers.

 - Tour the site on foot or hop on a horse-drawn wagon.

 - Location: Off Highway 855 near Smoky Lake

 - Step inside the 1864 Clerk's Quarters or the 1906 Methodist Church.

 - Learn about the growth and decline of this once-bustling community from costumed interpreters.

 - In 1862, Reverend George McDougall founded a Methodist mission to the Cree.
-The Hudson’s Bay Company later established Fort Victoria to trade with the natives.
+The Hudson's Bay Company later established Fort Victoria to trade with indigenous peoples.